influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/_index.md

 ### Data organization

-The InfluxDB Cloud Dedicated data model organizes time series data into databases and measurements.
+The {{% product-name %}} data model organizes time series data into databases and measurements.

 A database can contain multiple measurements.
 Measurements contain multiple tags and fields.

 - **Database**: Named location where time series data is stored.